 Wrong Cone Number or Hold Time

-- While the controller will not allow you to program any cone over cone 10, you could accidentally program Cone 6 when you meant to fire to Cone 06.
+- While the controller will not allow you to program any cone over Cone 10, you could accidentally program Cone 6 when you are meant to fire to Cone 06.

-- Or you could put a 10 hour hold at the top temp when you only meant to put a 10 minute hold there.
-The kiln would be ruined if you held for 10 hours, even for just 1 hour, on a cone 10 firing.
+- Or you could put a 10-hour hold at the top temp when you only meant to put a 10-minute hold there.
+The kiln would be ruined if you held it for 10 hours, even for just 1 hour, on a cone 10 firing.

 - Minimally the clay or glass in the kiln would be ruined with too long a hold at a lower temperature.